labianchin/12factor-en_US/presentation.md

   - Credentials
   - Canonical hostname for the deploy
 - Strict separation of config from code
-- Config varies substantially across deploys, code does not
-- This does not include internal application config (like Spring)
+- Does not include internal application config (like Spring)
 - Environment variables as config
 - Never group config together as "environments"

-Note: using version control might be convenient, like chef databags

-Medium importance.
-Valuable with microservices and on scale

 ---